Backyard Slip and Slide Accidents and Safety Tips

 - Remove hazards from the area when setting up the slip and slide.
 Rocks, branches, and other sharp items should be removed from the area under and around the slide.
 Also, make sure to remove all tripping hazards from around the slide, especially from the area at the front of the slide and the end of the slide where children are entering and exiting the slide.

-- Always empty and store the slide when not in use.
+- Always empty and store the slide when not in use to prevent slip and slide accidents.
 A slip and slide is tempting for small children, even when the water is not on.
 A slide left unattended can be a tripping hazard for adults or children on the property.

 - Children should not wrestle, chase, run, or tumble on the slide.
 Also, make sure that children understand that there is no rough play or roughhousing on the slip and slide.